Legislation on official controls

-The Official Controls Regulation also provides the Commission with audit and control powers in the Member States and Third Countries, and with the power to take action at EU level.
+The Official Controls Regulation also provides the Commission with audit and control powers in the EU countries and Third Countries, and with the power to take action at EU level.

 Current Regulation (EC) No 882/2004 on official controls

 Regulation (EC) N° 882/2004 aims to create an integrated and uniform approach to official controls along the agri-food chain.
-Its purpose is to allow competent authorities in the Member States to verify compliance with food and feed law, and to:
+Its purpose is to allow competent authorities in the EU countries to verify compliance with food and feed law, and to:

 prevent or eliminate risks which may arise, either directly or via the environment, for human beings and animals, or reduce these risks to an acceptable level;